-That being said, tutorials are not substitutes for lecture.
+While attending tutorials is not mandatory for this course, it is strongly encouraged that students attend tutorials regularly in order to further their understanding of the material being taught in lecture.
+Moreover, tutorials should not be treated as substitutes for lecture.
 There is simply not enough time to review all the concepts taught in lecture in an hour.
 Furthermore, there might be slight discrepancies between the material taught in lecture and in tutorial.
 Generally speaking, content presented in tutorial but not in lecture will not be tested; however, if you are unsure, please do not hesitate to contact the instructor for clarification.